The people of this country sent a loud and clear message in the 2016 election.

 When elected to the U.S. Senate I will support President Trump’s plan to build the border wall and do everything I can to demand that my colleagues do the same.

 I want to be crystal clear on this issue.
 Gun-rights are vital to our freedom.
 As Senator, I won’t give an inch of ground.
 I won’t fall for their trap.
-No new red flag laws for Arizona, and no new red flag laws for America.
+We will not tolerate any gun confiscation “Red Flag Laws” in Arizona, nor will we tolerate them coming in the form of mandates from the Federal Government.

 Our Founding Fathers were just as clear on this issue.
 The Second Amendment to the United States Constitution refers to the right to keep and bear arms.
 They want to take away our constitutional right.
 Without our rights, we do not have true freedom.